sagesolar/Corpus-of-Taylor-Swift/README.md

 ### PrevalentVerb / Adjective / Noun

 The most common verb, adjective and noun that occur on an album.
-See the related Song Details section above.
+See the related [Song Details](https://github.com/sagesolar/Corpus-of-Taylor-Swift#song-details) section.

 ### Songs